vvvv/visualprogramming.net/content/blog/2022/Development News/introducing-VIOSOWarpBlend/index.md

 * Get latest [vvvv gamma 2021.4.10](https://visualprogramming.net/#Download)
 * [Install](https://thegraybook.vvvv.org/reference/hde/managing-nugets.html) the VL.VIOSOWarpBlend NuGet

-All you then need is at least one projector (it is more fun with multiple of course) and a camera (even a webcam is sufficient for testing).
+All you then need is at least one projector (it is more fun with multiple of course) and a camera (even a webcam is enough for testing).

 For simply mapping textures onto a screen, a [2d calibration](https://helpdesk.vioso.com/documentation/core-video-tutorial/) as demonstrated in the following video, is sufficient:
 {{< youtube 2yOslfdEm8c >}}